drakedeatonuk/ionic-issue/README.md

 npx cap sync
 npx cap open ios
 ```
-3. run the app on an iphone
+3. run the app on the simulator via xcode